dutchessoflx/tic-tac-toe/README.md

 - [ X] celebration gifs not being visible for computer player
 - [ ] computer player wins not always being recognised
 - [ ] window resizing issues
+- [ ] when board is full returns draw even if a player has 3 in a row